Text Monitor Package

 Memory leaks in single-page apps

-• Call detach() in every cleanup path where the attached element is removed from the DOM.
+• Call handle.detach() in every cleanup path where the attached element is removed from the DOM. handle is the value returned by await monitor.attach(...).

 • Create the monitor once at module scope.
 Do not call createMonitor inside render paths.